irvingpop/packer-chef-amazon/README.md

 The VM-based builds use a netinstall ISO and a kickstart file to provision the box.
 This guarantees all packages are up to date at the time of the build.

 AWS uses an official CentOS 6 AMI "with Updates".  http://wiki.centos.org/Cloud/AWS  These are Region-specific, so you'll need a different AMI identifier for different AWS regions.

+The local Percona repo is stored in /var/repo and the repo definition is in /etc/yum.repos.d/local.repo.
+Change 'enabled' to '1' in that file to use the local repo.

 ### Ubuntu